Anti-Abortion Rights Groups Push GOP To Rethink Rape And Incest Exceptions

 Opponents of abortion rights have a long history of supporting abortion bans with three major exceptions: rape, incest, or when a woman's life is at risk.

-But, fueled by momentum from the passage of a restrictive abortion law in Alabama, a coalition of anti-abortion rights groups will release a letter Wednesday asking Republican officials to "reconsider decades-old talking points" on exceptions to such laws.
+But, fueled by momentum from the passage of a restrictive abortion law in Alabama, a coalition of anti-abortion rights groups released a letter Wednesday asking Republican officials to "reconsider decades-old talking points" on exceptions to such laws.

 "We understand that issues like rape and incest are difficult topics to tackle; nevertheless, it is our view that the value of human life is not determined by the circumstances of one's conception or birth," said a draft of the letter provided to NPR by Students for Life of America, which led the effort.